tomzx/blog.tomrochette.com-content/agi/agi-through-turing-machines/article.md

 ## Learned in this study

 ## Things to explore
+* "However, merely updating the list/sequence of instructions of the program is not a display of intelligence." yet "First, moving itself is to some degree intelligence."

 # Overview
 The simplest form of initial AGI software would have to be one that rewrite itself.

 At the lowest level, computers are governed by a set of instructions, such as `ADD`, `SUB`, `MUL`, `DIV`, `AND`, `OR`, `MOV`, `JMP` and other similar instructions.